jamiedodds/verbose-octo-waffle/README.md

 ### To run the application

-download the files
+Download the files

-cd into the file
+In the terminal cd into the downloaded file or open up in an editor and open the terminal in there.

-npm install
+run `npm install`

-then `npm start` or `yarn start`
+then run `npm start` or `yarn start`

 The App should be running on http://localhost:3000/